Thermal expansion: Contraction effects (negative expansion)

-Factors affecting thermal expansion
+Factors

 Unlike gases or liquids, solid materials tend to keep their shape when undergoing thermal expansion.

 Thermal expansion generally decreases with increasing bond energy, which also has an effect on the melting point of solids, so high melting point materials are more likely to have lower thermal expansion.
 In general, liquids expand slightly more than solids.
 The thermal expansion of glasses is slightly higher compared to that of crystals.
-At the glass transition temperature, rearrangements that occur in an amorphous material lead to characteristic discontinuities of coefficient of thermal expansion and specific heat.
-These discontinuities allow detection of the glass transition temperature where a supercooled liquid transforms to a glass.
-An interesting "cooling-by-heating" effect occurs when a glass-forming liquid is heated from the outside, resulting in a temperature drop deep inside the liquid.
+At the glass transition temperature, rearrangements that occur in an amorphous material lead to characteristic discontinuities of the coefficient of thermal expansion and specific heat.
+These discontinuities allow detection of the glass transition temperature where a supercooled liquid transforms into a glass.

 Absorption or desorption of water (or other solvents) can change the size of many common materials; many organic materials change size much more due to this effect than due to thermal expansion.
 Common plastics exposed to water can, in the long term, expand by many percent.

 Effect on density

 Thermal expansion changes the space between particles of a substance, which changes the volume of the substance while negligibly changing its mass (the negligible amount comes from mass–energy equivalence), thus changing its density, which has an effect on any buoyant forces acting on it.
-This plays a crucial role in convection of unevenly heated fluid masses, notably making thermal expansion partly responsible for wind and ocean currents.
+This plays a crucial role in the convection of unevenly heated fluid masses, notably making thermal expansion partly responsible for wind and ocean currents.

-Coefficient of thermal expansion
+Coefficients

 The coefficient of thermal expansion describes how the size of an object changes with a change in temperature.
 Specifically, it measures the fractional change in size per degree change in temperature at a constant pressure, such that lower coefficients describe lower propensity for change in size.
 Several types of coefficients have been developed: volumetric, area, and linear.
 The choice of coefficient depends on the particular application and which dimensions are considered important.
 For solids, one might only be concerned with the change along a length, or over some area.

 The volumetric thermal expansion coefficient is the most basic thermal expansion coefficient, and the most relevant for fluids.
 In general, substances expand or contract when their temperature changes, with expansion or contraction occurring in all directions.
 Substances that expand at the same rate in every direction are called isotropic.
 For isotropic materials, the area and volumetric thermal expansion coefficient are, respectively, approximately twice and three times larger than the linear thermal expansion coefficient.

-Mathematical definitions of these coefficients are defined below for solids, liquids, and gases.